Disney World Crowd Calendar

 ** FastPass+ Booking starts at 7 AM on the date indicated.
 This date applies to guests staying at all Disney owned and operated resorts, as well as the Disney Swan and Disney Dolphin Hotels.
 If staying “off property” then add 30 days.

 *** Dining Reservations become available to book starting at 6 AM on the date indicated.

-The MagicGuides Disney World Crowd Calendar not only provides information on crowd sizes, but we have also included updated information regarding the daily hours of operation, average daily temperature ranges for Orlando, Extra Magic Hours, the first day to book FastPass+ reservations, and Disney Dining reservations, as well as special events.
-Let’s review some background information so that you understand how the MagicGuides Walt Disney World Crowd Calendar is organized.
+The MagicGuides Disney World Crowd Calendar not only provides information on crowd sizes, but we have also included updated information regarding the average daily temperature ranges for Orlando, the first day to book FastPass+ reservations, and Disney Dining reservations.
+Let’s review some background information so that you understand how our crowd calendar is organized.

 We trust the Travel Agents at The Vacationeer for all of our Disney travel planning needs.

 What is a Crowd Calendar?

 Crowd calendars predict how busy a theme park will be on any given day of the year.
 By using data compiled from recent years, Disney crowd calendars help us determine which theme parks will have the shortest lines and which parks will have the longest lines.
-While not every traveler has the flexibility to plan their trip around the least crowded dates, crowd calendars can still be a valuable tool.
+While not every traveler has the flexibility to plan their trip around the least-crowded dates, this can still be a valuable tool.
 Knowing what to expect will allow you to plan accordingly and help you to maximize your Disney experience.